neoming/neoming/README.md

 - 👋 Hi, I’m @neoming.
+Intern at @Nvidia as an AI software engineer.
 Now work at @Verisilicon as GPU Compiler Engineer.
 - 👀 I’m interested in system programming and AI
 - 🌱 I’m currently learning MindNLP, OpenAI Triton
 - 💞️ I’m also learning how to write linux kernel with rust